 All children and young people with a potential eating disorder will be prioritised for assessment in GGC CAMHS..

-Even early, subthreshold presentations of AN can be associated with health impairment and physiological complications including growth retardation, pubertal delay and deficiencies in bone mineral acquisition, as well as significant psychological distress and impairment, equivalent full threshold illnesses and are therefore treated as urgently in CAMHS.
+Even early, sub threshold presentations of eating disorder can be associated with health impairment and physiological complications including growth retardation, pubertal delay and deficiencies in bone mineral acquisition, as well as significant psychological distress and impairment, equivalent full threshold illnesses and are therefore treated as urgently in CAMHS.

 Patients may have this information regarding their GP appointment